Gregwar/gregwar.github.io/_drafts/why-robotics-is-hard.markdown

 That is why to get something working you need to have a critical view on each point, but also being able to take action in both high-level software and low-level embedded systems whenever necessary.

+Don't forget the Pareto principle, 20% of our actions gets the 80% results, and trying to fix an issue using the wrong approach just because we are blinded by our own field is one of the reasons why it is like that.

 ## Testing is hard

 When you commit code into some repository, you can expect it to be tested by your continuous integration server or